-About Water Bottles on a Bike
+About Bottles on a Bicycle

-- Vitamin C with Lemon taste
+- Vitamin C (yellow cover) with Lemon taste

-- Calcium with Peach-Passion Fruit taste
+- Calcium (blue cover) with Peach-Passion Fruit taste

-- Magnesium with Orange-Grapefruit taste
+- Magnesium (green cover) with Orange-Grapefruit taste

 Be aware that buying too many of these German-made tablets could alarm President Trump, leading him to view them as a 'security threat' and enforce punitive tariffs, similar to those imposed on German cars!